Holiday Hours through December 18, 2022:

-We began as a gallery focused on indigenous art from the circumpolar north, and slowly expanded our collection to include art, gifts, and décor inspired by the north, nature, and native traditions.
+We began as a gallery focused on indigenous art from the circumpolar north, and slowly expanded our collection to include art, fine craft, and gifts inspired by nature.

 We strive to present art that re-enchants the world and fosters a sense of connection with nature—art that tells stories about the forest contained within a seed, the sheltering embrace of a nest, the owl that descends into the dusky edges of your dreams, and more.